acacereswright/acacereswright.github.io/projects.markdown

 ### Text-to-Speech for Low Resource Languages

-As part of my Advanced Computational Linguistics Course, I built a text-to-speech system for
+As part of my Advanced Computational Linguistics Course, I helped built a text-to-speech system for Amawaka, a low-resource Indigenous language from the Amazon.
+A large part of this involved using several different frameworks and approaches to see which one produced the best output.
+Some of the approaches included transfer learning and several different fine tuning approaches.
+Finally, we wrote a report summarizing our findings and different approaches as an ACL style paper.

 ### Simulating Trading Models